 “Today is the first time I’ve felt truly happy since December.”

 Perfect endings to perfect days do exist, and as we sprawl by the North End harbor, I know today to be one of them.
 Too long we’ve been reliving the past, because as we mature, friendship is more complicated than board games and sugar cookies.
 It’s messy teasing emotion from staggered texts.
 It’s scary staring through a screen at your best friend sobbing hundreds of miles away.
-And so you don’t write… forget to call.
-You ignore until you think you don’t care because apathy doesn’t hurt.
+And so you don’t write … forget to call.
+You ignore it until you think you don’t care because apathy doesn’t hurt.

 “Catch me!”
 I shout.
 If you won’t, who else will?